sclorg/golang-container/1.8/README.md

 * **IMPORT_URL**

-    Used to specifie the golang application import URL(i.e usualy something like github.com/someorg/somerepo), that is build.
-Nacesary for the incremental build to function.
+    Used to specify the golang application import URL (i.e. usually something like github.com/someorg/somerepo), that is build.
+Necessary for the incremental build to function.